 Nickel prices resisted, however, with its demand far outpacing supply.
 The gap has continuously grown due to the 10-year expected growth trajectory of EVs and the rarity of new nickel source discoveries.
 The global EV market grew to more than two million units globally in 2018, representing a 66% increase year over year, and over 100 EV model launches have been announced by numerous international automakers for 2020.4 Projections show that global electric car sales will reach at least 23 million units by 2030 to account for 20% of all passenger car sales.5 These figures support a bull case for nickel prices in the near future.

 Additionally, supply disruptions accentuated the upward pressure on nickel prices.
 Nickel’s leading production country is Indonesia, which produces more than twice the tonnage of the metal each year than the second largest producer, the Philippines.6 Nickel prices soared in late August 2019 after the Indonesian government announced it would ban exports of nickel ore, sparking fears of global shortages.
 The ban was previously scheduled to begin in 2022 but was brought forward to January 2020.
 Approximately 25% of global refined nickel output will be lost as a result, leaving the market in a meaningful deficit according to demand forecasts.7 Other nickel shortages, including a waste spill at a large plant in Papua New Guinea, have further depleted global supply.
-Stockpiles at LME warehouses fell to their lowest levels in over 10 years, dropping by over 200% in 2019.8
+Stockpiles at LME warehouses fell to their lowest levels in over 10 years in November 2019, dropping by over 200% over the course of the year.8

 Costly (and lengthy) new exploration projects require nickel prices to hit the mid-$20,000s per ton to present a profitable investment.9 Nevertheless, EV producers are searching for opportunities to bridge the gap between their production estimates and the current supply outlook.
 BHP, Independence Group and other nickel mining rivals have scrambled to secure rights to explore land in Australia that they believe might hold additional nickel resources.10 Tesla has also announced its intention to increase nickel usage in its battery packs and eventually eliminate its use of cobalt entirely, making nickel exploration a top priority for the technology giant’s new projects.